nafisa-n01/nafisa-n01/README.md

 ## Hi, I'm Nafisa! 👾

 𐙚 CSE student building things with pixels and code .<br/>
-(ദ്ദി˙ᗜ˙) Currently learning, experimenting, and turning random ideas into projects.<br/>
+⟡ Currently learning, experimenting, and turning random ideas into projects.<br/>
 ⸙ fueled by games, and questionable amounts of caffeine. <br/>